Tues 29th Apr 2025 14:00pm UK time

 “If you’re burned out, decisions take longer, the agency stops being proactive, and the energy completely changes.
 It affects your vision.
 If you’re that emotionally and physically exhausted, you don’t have the headspace to think ahead, and it slows everything down.
 And it trickles down to your team, too.”

 The pressure to keep going never stops – after all, the agency business isn’t going to stop just for you.
+But some seem to think because you’re higher up, these things shouldn’t affect you like they do others.

 “There’s this cultural, very British ‘stiff upper lip’ attitude of, if you’re high up, and paid well, you should just deal with it.
 But that’s not how it works,” says another agency founder.